-National American Indian Housing Council's Briefing Paper Recommended Fiscal Year 2023 & 2024 Funding Levels for Tribal Housing Programs
+National American Indian Housing Council's Briefing Paper Recommended Fiscal Year 2024 Funding Levels for Tribal Housing Programs March 28, 2023

-FUNDING SOURCES: Funding for Indian housing and related community development activities is appropriated annually to a variety of Federal agencies, primarily through the Department of Housing and Urban Development's Office of Native American Programs (HUD-ONAP).
+FUNDING SOURCES: Funding for Indian housing and related community development activities is appropriated annually to a variety of Federal agencies, but primarily through the Indian Housing Block Grant through the Department of Housing and Urban Development's Office of Native American Programs (HUD-ONAP).
 To a lesser extent, funding also comes from the Bureau of Indian Affairs, the Department of Agriculture and others.

-ADMINISTRATION'S FY 2023 BUDGET REQUEST: The Administration's FY 2023 budget continues steps in the right direction for tribal housing programs.
-The FY23 Budget proposes funding the Indian Housing Block Grant, the primary tribal housing funding stream, at \$772 million.
-This requested level would continue the gains provided by Congress through FY22 appropriations, which marked the first substantial increase to the IHBG in decades.
-Additionally, the Administration's Budget largely maintains funding levels for the Indian Community Development Block Grant, Treasury's CDFI programs, and the Bureau of Indian Affairs Housing Improvement Program.
+ADMINISTRATION'S FY 2024 BUDGET REQUEST: The Administration's FY 2024 budget request was released in March 2023.
+The Administration's FY24 budget included the highest request ever for the Indian Housing Block Grant, the primary tribal housing funding stream, at \$820 million.
+That requested level continued the gains provided by Congress through FY23 appropriations, which marked the highest level of IHBG funding.
+However increased funding has yet to provide the resources needed to spur affordable housing development in tribal communities.
+Additionally, the Administration's FY24 Budget largely maintained funding levels for the Indian Community Development Block Grant, Competitive IHBG program, Treasury's CDFI programs, and Native Hawaiian Housing programs.
+The Bureau of Indian Affairs Housing Improvement Program does request a smaller increase.
 While the budget would provide much needed boosts across tribal housing programs, much more is needed to counteract the overall stagnant funding of tribal housing programs for over two decades and to fully address the unmet housing needs in Indian Country.

-IHBG: Indian Housing Block Grant: Fund the IHBG at \$1.642 billion but no less than \$1.083 million.
+IHBG: Indian Housing Block Grant: Fund the IHBG at \$1.833 billion but no less than \$1.111 billion.
 The IHBG was established by NAHASDA in 1996 and is the single largest source of Federal funding for housing development, housing-related infrastructure, and home maintenance in Indian Country.
 However, investment in tribal housing as compared to the entire HUD budget has decreased by half since 2001.
 In 2001, NAHASDA funding comprised 2.5% of the overall \$26 billion HUD budget.
 In 2022, NAHASDA funding represents just 1.17% of the now \$65.7 billion HUD budget.
+Restoring investment in tribal programs back to 2.5% of HUD's FY24 request of \$73.3 billion would provide tribal housing programs \$1.833 billion.

 The investment in tribal programs has been relatively stagnant in dollar terms as well since funding began under NAHASDA in FY1998 at the level of \$600 million.
-Current block grant formula funding of \$772 million is just 72% of the buying power tribes had under NAHASDA in 1998.
+Current block grant formula funding of \$787 million is just 71% of the buying power tribes had under NAHASDA in 1998.
 While relative funding is down, Native populations, and their housing needs have continued to rise over the past 20 years as indicated by the 2020 census.
-To adjust for inflation since NAHASDA was enacted, current appropriations should be approximately \$1.083 billion to match the purchasing power of original NAHASDA funding.
-Funding at \$922 million would provide the level of funding requested by the Administration in FY23 for the IHBG programs (combining formula and competitive IHBG grants). \Note, inflations calculations based on Department of Labor's CPI Inflation Calculator as of 08-31-2022.
+To adjust for inflation since NAHASDA was enacted, current appropriations should be approximately \$1.111 billion to match the purchasing power of original

+NAHASDA funding.
+Note, inflation calculations based on Department of Labor's CPI Inflation Calculator as of 01-01-2023.